Morgan-Sell/songs-etl-pipeline-database/README.md

 -  Must run `create_tables.py` before running `test.ipynb`, `etl.ipynb`, and `etl.py`.
 -  The songs are filtered on "NextSong", a variable within the "action" attribute of the log data.

+# Example Queries

+Now that Sparkify has a schematized databaise, the startup can perform product market and user analysis.

+### Top 10 Markets

+### Top 5 Most Frequent Users

 # Packages
 - Pandas
 - Psycopog2